flatpickles/cellular/README.md

 npm run build
 ```

-This builds the static site into `cellular/dist`, and you can deploy these files onto any server you like.
+This builds the project into `cellular/dist`, and you can deploy these files as a static site on any server you like.

 The latest version of this project is also live at [https://cellular.flatpickles.com](https://cellular.flatpickles.com) for reference, or for direct embedding if you don't want to deal with hosting your own build of the project.